 The Holy Monk - Luang Phor Koon Paritsuttho

-When LP Koon was at the age of 20, his auntie and relatives gave's some money and sent him to Wat Thanon HatYai.
-LP Koon was ordained as a monk at the age of 21 at Wat Thanon HatYai on May in 1944 ( B.E.2487).
+When LP Koon was 20, his auntie and relatives gave's some money and sent him to Wat Thanon Hatyai.
+LP Koon was ordained as a monk at 21 at Wat Thanon Hat Yai in May 1944 ( B.E.2487).
 Phra Kru Wijahn Dtigit was the preceptor, and Phra Kru Atigahn Torng Suk was his dhamma teacher.
 His monk's name is called Paritsuttho.
-During the year, at the summer observation vacation, he went to Wat Nongpho to learn meditation under the master Luang Phor Daeng (LP Daeng), and further his studies on Buddhist knowledge.
+During the year, during the summer observation vacation, he went to Wat Nongpho to learn meditation under the master Luang Phor Daeng (LP Daeng) and further his studies on Buddhist knowledge.

-The ghost King kept silence and asked LP Koon, Do we have the chance to repent?
-LP Koon answer, “Of course, previously you have done many evil deeds harmed and killed many innocent people.
+The ghost King kept silent and asked LP Koon, Do we have the chance to repent?
+LP Koon answered, "Of course, previously you have done many evil deeds harmed and killed many innocent people.
 Although you repent now, all of you should also face the retribution for your past misdeeds as everyone is equal under the concept of karma.
 The good deeds will be rewarded, and the wrongdoings will be punished.
 All of you will suffer the retribution of Samsara and will be born in the animal realm in the next life."

 Many years ago, the phone cards used in the United States also used the image of the holy monk, Luang Phor Koon.